eirinikos/ruby-bites/README.md

 ####tictactoe.rb
 Run `ruby tictactoe.rb` from your command line to enjoy a game of Tic-Tac-Toe.

+Play against another human or play against the computer; play on a conventional 3x3 board or play on a 4x4 board. :)

 ####cracklepop.rb
 Run `ruby cracklepop.rb` to see what this one does (or, just read the comments :).